As your baby becomes more independent and mobile, your questions for your child's

 seat while riding in the car?

-Is your baby eating more table foods?
-Interested in finger foods on the tray of the
+habits: Is your baby eating more table foods?
+Interested in finger foods on the

 from the breast or bottle?
 Most doctors advise a switch from

 bottle to cup between 12 and 18 months.

 At 12 months, your doctor may recommend a blood test checking for anemia and lead poisoning.